Slain Hamas chief Ismail Haniyeh’s funeral held in Qatar; Israel warned of revenge

 Widow mourns

-Haniyeh had been the face of Hamas’s international diplomacy as fighting raged back in Gaza and had taken part in the indirect ceasefire talks.
+Haniyeh had been the face of Hamas’ international diplomacy as fighting raged back in Gaza and had taken part in the indirect ceasefire talks.

-Appointed to the Hamas top job in 2017, he moved between Turkey and Doha, escaping the travel curbs of the blockaded Gaza Strip.
+Appointed to the Hamas top job in 2017, he moved between Turkiye and Doha, escaping the travel curbs of the blockaded Gaza Strip.

 In May, the International Criminal Court prosecutor’s office requested arrest warrants for three Hamas leaders, including Haniyeh, as well as Israeli Prime Minister Benjamin Netanyahu for alleged war crimes.
 Israel and Palestinian leaders have dismissed the allegations.